LAW3201 Constitutional Law A

 - apply such legal principles to given fact situations in order to determine the likely outcome to issues raised

-- demonstrate satisfactory communication skills.
+- demonstrate effective, appropriate and persuasive communication skills.

 |1.||Introduction to constitutional law||10.00|